 In \cite{FS}, Sullivan studied Hahn-Banach smoothness of Banach spaces.
 It is well-known that spaces which are Hahn-Banach smooth share nice geometric properties; viz. they are {\it Asplund spaces}.
-We refer the reader to the Chapter~7 of \cite{FHHM} for this notion and the vast literature related to such space.
+We refer the reader to Chapter~7 of \cite{FHHM} for this notion and the vast literature related to such spaces.

 We refer to the following characterizations for Hahn-Banach smooth spaces from \cite{HL}.
-We refer to the article \cite{JH} where the notion of the {\it Asymptotically norming property} (in short, ANP) was introduced.
+We also refer to the article \cite{JH} where the notion of the {\it Asymptotically norming property} (in short, ANP) was introduced.

 \bdfn \bla \item A sequence $(f_n)$ in $S_{X^*}$ is said to be $w^*$-asymptotically normed if for any $\e>0$ there exists $x\in B_X$ such that $f_n(x)>1-\e$ for all but finitely many $n$'s. \item The above $(f_n)$ is said to be $w^*$-ANP-III if $\cap_n \overline{conv}\{f_k:k\geq n\}\neq\es$. \item $X^*$ is said to be $w^*$-ANP-III if any asymptotically normed sequence in $S_{X^*}$ is $w^*$-ANP-III. \el \edfn